chromium/chromium/docs/security/compromised-renderers.md

 **Known gaps in protection**:
 - No form of Site Isolation is active in Android WebView.
   See also https://crbug.com/769449.
-- No form of Site Isolation is active in content hosted within `<webview>` HTML tags.
-See also https://crbug.com/614463.
 - Frames with `<iframe sandbox>` attribute are not isolated from their non-opaque precursor origin.
   See also https://crbug.com/510122.